Gratuity Eligibility: Does a 45-Day Leave Without Pay Affect Five Years of Service?

 Madhu.T.K

-In the normal circumstances a person is presumed to have continuous service if he has worked for 240 days in a year of 12 months.
-However, with a view to avoiding denial of gratuity to an employee who has eligible service of 5 years but has not worked for 240 days in any particular year intervening the period of 5 years, a year separate ruling is there.
-Accordingly, one who has worked for at least 190 days in a year and for the absence (leave without pay) no notice or warning letter has been issued to the employee will be deemed as having continuous service.
+In normal circumstances, a person is presumed to have continuous service if he has worked for 240 days in a year of 12 months.
+However, with a view to avoiding denial of gratuity to an employee who has eligible service of 5 years but has not worked for 240 days in any particular year intervening the period of 5 years, a separate ruling is in place.
+Accordingly, one who has worked for at least 190 days in a year and for the absence (leave without pay) without the issuance of a notice or warning letter to the employee will be deemed as having continuous service.

-Therefore, if in the year in which he had taken leave without pay for 45 days he had actually worked for at least 190 days and for the leave without pay no notice has been served on him by the employer asking him to explain why action should not be taken against him, then the year will be counted as service year for calculation of gratuity.
+Therefore, if in the year in which he had taken leave without pay for 45 days, he had actually worked for at least 190 days and no notice for the leave without pay has been served on him by the employer asking him to explain why action should not be taken against him, then the year will be counted as a service year for the calculation of gratuity.

 Regards,